How to Apply to Medicine at Australian Universities

 NOTE: Applying to one state’s admission centre does not automatically register you with other states.
 You will need to apply to each admission centre individually.

 Most admissions centres will require you to pay an application fee.
 These must be paid by the application deadline or your application may not be considered.
-The prices for 2020 are as follows:
+The fees vary depending on which tertiary admission centre you are applying to; whether you are a Year 12 student or 'other applicant'.
+They are usually in the range of $60 to $90 (no fees to apply to UTas, since you apply directly via the university website).

 Information required from Tertiary Admissions Centres